-The company and the subsidiary are charitable institutions for the purposes of Australian taxation legislation and are therefore exempt from income tax under Div 50 of the Income Tax Assessment Act 1997.
+The Company and the subsidiaries are charitable institutions for the purposes of Australian taxation legislation and are therefore exempt from income tax under Div 50 of the Income Tax Assessment Act 1997.
 This exemption has been confirmed by the ATO.
 Interrelate Limited holds deductible gift recipient status.